puttasiddu16/JAVASCRIPT-Tutorials/README.md

-# This is my javscript tutorial, venilla javascript!
+# This is my javscript tutorial!